SAP/spartacus-docs/_pages/dev/css-architecture.md

 - SASS variables
 - CSS custom properties (CSS variables)

 Spartacus is using CSS variables for theming.
 CSS variables have the advantage of being runtime configurable.
 Moreover, they can pierce through the so-called shadow-dom (web components).
-Additionally, CSS variables are intherited and offer more flexibility than SASS variable.
+Additionally, CSS variables are inherited and offer more flexibility than SASS variable.

 Theming variables contribute to the so-called contract that Spartacus provides to customers.
 This contract is intended to be stable and should rarely change.
 Only with major releases, Spartacus could introduce a new set of variables, although this is not considered best practice.

 In order to provide a stable set of variables, variables will be mainly used for color-schemes and font definitions.
-It can be considerd as a set of global theming definition.
+It can be considered as a set of global theming definition.

 The following snippet shows an example of a CSS variable: